khanhninhnguyen/PMLSeg/Examples.md/Example5.md

 <img src="../Examples.md/Example5_files/figure-markdown_strict/unnamed-chunk-4-1.png" width="100%" />

-The segmentation now captures the CPs but the periodic signal is not well estimated by the functional part.
+The segmentation now captures the CPs, at the right position, but the periodic signal is not well estimated by the functional part.

 #### c.
 Run segmentation with functional and selection of statistically significant coefficients